 Please ensure before submitting, your article has been edited and manage using grammar check, plagiarism detector, and reference manager,

-Authors are strongly suggested to carefully check the manuscript or even send the manuscript to a reliable language editor before the submission of the manuscript.
+Authors are strongly suggested to carefully check the manuscript or even send the manuscript to a reliable language editor before submitting the manuscript.
 Authors have the responsibility to avoid plagiarism at all costs.
-The editor of the International Journal of Asian Education examines the resemblance of texts using computer software, allowing tolerance not more than 25%.
-In general, an article is between 4,000 and 8,000 words in length, including the title, abstract, and references.
-The article is typed on the Microsoft Word with a line space of 1, font type Cambria, font size 11, in one column of the .doc format, .docx, .dotx, or .rtf (not of the pdf. format), or (use the templates).
-The article consists of four main sections; namely: introduction, method, the result (findings and discussion), and conclusion.
-Lengthwise weighting for each section can be seen in Figure 1.
+The International Journal of Asian Education editor examines the resemblance of texts using computer software, allowing tolerance not more than 25% except for articles that are part of disseminating other works such as a thesis or dissertation but must announce or complete the statement.
+An article length is between 3,000 and 7,500 words, including the title, abstract, and references.
+The article was typed on Microsoft Word with a line space of 1, font type Cambria, font size 11, in one column of the .doc format, .docx, .dotx, or .rtf (not of the pdf. format), or (use the templates).
+The article consists of four main sections: introduction, method, the result (findings and discussion), and conclusion.

 The introduction must contain what the authors hoped to achieve and state the problem being investigated.
 The authors are encouraged to write the background of their articles in four (4) parts.

 First, it should indicate the practical or theoretical problem, which is the basis of the research.
 It could be written in one or two paragraphs.

 Second, provide recent studies in the area of the focus problem.
 These studies are needed to establish a state-of-the-art statement of the field of research and to identify the limitations of recent studies.
 It could be written in two or three paragraphs.